 Onboarding processes: Which conditions apply

-If you pay due attention to these conditions in onboarding, such as give and take, membership, timing, commitment, performance and ability, you can develop a seismograph for fault prevention.
-Because most people have a feel for when systems are out of balance.
-With a more precise perception, this feeling can be analyzed and put into words.
+Those who take due account of these conditions in onboarding, e.g. give and take, affiliation, timing, commitment, performance and ability, can develop a seismograph for disruption prevention.
+Because most people have a feeling for when systems get out of balance.
+With closer inspection, this feeling can be analyzed and put into words.

 Knowing how in this Company the rabbit is one thing; another is the willingness to conform to the principles.
 During the training period, there was a first approximation.
 Both sides have come into close contact.
 Limits of what is appropriate and what is not appropriate with each other have been gradually set out.
 The risk that rules due to ignorance will not be adhered to will decrease over time.
 In most cases, the training period could also be used successfully on the content level.
 In the rarest of cases, a new employee is technically unsuitable.

 Disruptions in the familiarization phase mostly on an interpersonal level

 However, disruptions in the familiarization period occur in most cases on an interpersonal level.
 In particular, the relationship with the direct supervisor is crucial for successful integration.
 The manager is an important regulatory.
 As a rule, he notices at an early stage if there is a need for adjustment, and he is authorized to give feedback and, if necessary, instructions.
 If the chemistry is right, the chance of a successful onboarding process is great.